European shares dip as Air Liquide loses steam

 nearly 10 percent since the start of 2015.

-GMT, as being able to provide clues as to the timing of a
+at 1900 GMT, as being able to provide clues as to the timing of

 "We've got the minutes coming out from the FOMC, so we're